maxwroc/battery-state-card/README.md

 | include | list([Filter](#filter-object)) |  | Filters for auto adding entities
 | exclude | list([Filter](#filter-object)) |  | Filters to remove entities dynamically

+Note: The action (include/exclude) is performed when at least one of the filters is matching (OR).
+It is not possible currently to specify two or more conditions (filters combined with AND operator).

+Note: Include filters should rely on static entity properties.
+E.g. you should not add include filter which checks the `state` property.
+Include filters are processed only once - when page is loaded (to minimize perf impact).

 ### Filter object
 | Name | Type | Default | Description |